 Pay attention to how popular these topics are when doing your research.
 If you see a lot of ads in the search results on Google, for example, the topic would appear worthwhile.
 If you don't see any ads at all, you've either made an incredible discovery or your topic isn't as relevant as you thought.

 Don't be discouraged if you come across many hits and the content already seems to be very successful.
 On the contrary, this may indicate you're on the right track with your idea.
 Above all, it means that you may have to invest in your planned content for the long term and your success won't come overnight.

-For example, you can look at the best hits on Google and ask yourself how much more extensive, helpful, or multimedia rich your planned content could be.
-Keep in mind that you'll probably have to offer much more than your competitors.
-Among experts, this is known as Skyscraper Content , 10x content and means: your content needs to stand out from the competition like a skyscraper.
+For example, you can look at the best search results on Google and ask yourself how much more comprehensive, helpful or multimedia your planned content could be.
+Keep in mind that you will most likely have to offer significantly more than your competition.
+Among experts, this is explained with terms like Skyscraper Content or 10x Content: You have to stand out with your content like a skyscraper.